Treaty of London (1604): Terms

+The treaty was signed on 28 August (New Style), at Whitehall Palace, by the Constable of Castile who was lodged at Somerset House.
 The treaty restored the status quo ante bellum.
 It amounted to an acknowledgement by Spain that its hopes of restoring Roman Catholicism in England were at an end and it had to recognise the Protestant monarchy in England.
 In return, England ended its financial and military support for the Dutch rebellion, ongoing since the Treaty of Nonsuch (1585), and had to end its wartime disruption of Spanish trans-Atlantic shipping and colonial expansion.

 Aftermath

 With England out of the way, the Spanish hoped for a knock-out blow that would force the Dutch into a peace by launching a huge campaign led by Ambrogio Spinola in 1606.
 James still allowed the Dutch army to recruit English volunteer soldiers in their service – 8,000 having served in the Netherlands in 1605.
 In addition, English corsairs were now finding their needs in the service of the Dutch, who preyed on Spanish shipping.
 Conversely, Spanish warships and privateers were allowed to use English ports as naval bases to attack Dutch shipping or to transport reinforcements to Flanders.
 In November 1607, the costs of the recent wars with France, the Protestant Dutch as well as England resulted in Spain's bankruptcy.
 The Twelve Years' Truce was thus signed, which formally recognized the independence of the Dutch Republic.

 To the English public, the treaty was highly unpopular, viewing it as a "humiliating peace".
 They felt that the King had deserted their ally the Netherlands in order to appease the Spanish, and it made James I "monumentally unpopular".
 Noel Caron, ambassador of the United Provinces to London, wrote that "no promulgation was ever received in London with more coolness, yes—with more sadness."
 As such no public celebrations were held in England after the conclusion of the agreement.
-The rift between James I's foreign policy and public opinion would widen some years later as a result of the "Spanish Match", when the Protestant House of Commons would confront the King over his marriage arrangement between Maria Anna of Spain, the daughter of Philip III of Spain and James's son Charles, the Prince of Wales.
+The rift between James I's foreign policy and public opinion would widen some years later as a result of the "Spanish match", when the Protestant House of Commons would confront the King over his marriage arrangement between Maria Anna of Spain (the daughter of Philip III of Spain) and James's son, Charles, the Prince of Wales.
 The English delegation, however, considered the treaty with Spain a diplomatic victory which gave the English "peace with honour".
-Gold and silver medals designed by Nicholas Hilliard were struck to commemorate the peace.
+After the signing lavish celebrations organised by the 3rd Earl of Southampton including a grand feast and ball were laid on at the Palace of Whitehall.
+Gold and silver medals designed by Nicholas Hilliard were also struck to commemorate the peace.